gettrustid/issuer-node/k8s/helm/readme.md

 export VAULT_PWD=password                               # Vault password to anable issuer node to connect with vault.
 Put the password you want to use. export ISSUER_RESOLVER_FILE="cG9XYZ0K+"                 # Base64 encoded string of the resolver file.
 You can take a look at the resolver file [here](../../resolvers_settings_sample.yaml)
 ```

+## Encode Resolver File

+* Run encode_resolver.sh, can test default included sample matches Base64 encoding above
+* Set base64 value as value for ISSUER_RESOLVER_FILE

+## Pre-Populate Vault
+* Use set_vault_secrets.sh , modify script as needed.
+This will populate the keyvault with secrets necessary for issuer

 ## Install the helm chart